High Speed 2: Birmingham Airport

-In 2010, Birmingham Airport's chief executive, Paul Kehoe, stated that HS2 is a key element in increasing the number of flights using the airport, with added patronage by inhabitants of London and the South East, as HS2 will reduce travel times from London to Birmingham Airport to under 40 minutes.
+In 2010 Birmingham Airport's chief executive, Paul Kehoe, stated that HS2 is a key element in increasing the number of flights using the airport, with added patronage by inhabitants of London and the South East, as HS2 will reduce travel times from London to Birmingham Airport to under 40 minutes.

 Birmingham city centre

-Birmingham Curzon Street will be the terminal station at the end of a branch that connects to the mainline via a triangle junction at Coleshill.
-A station of the same name existed on the site between 1838 and 1966; the surviving Grade I listed station building will be retained and renovated.
+Birmingham Curzon Street will be the terminal station at the end of a branch that connects to the HS2 spine via a junction at Coleshill.
+A station of the same name existed on the Curzon Street site between 1838 and 1966; the surviving Grade I listed station building will be retained and renovated.

 The site is immediately adjacent to Moor Street station, and approximately 400 m northeast of New Street station, which is separated from Curzon and Moor streets by the Bull Ring.
 Passenger interchange with Moor Street would be at street level, across Moor Street Queensway; interchange with New Street would be via a pedestrian walkway between Moor Street and New Street (opened in 2013).
 In September 2018, one of Birmingham's oldest pubs, the Fox and Grapes, was demolished to make way for the new developments.
 The West Midlands Metro will be extended to serve the station.

 Development planning for the Fazeley Street quarter of Birmingham has changed as a result of HS2.
 Prior to the announcement of the HS2 station, Birmingham City University had planned to build a new campus in Eastside.
 The proposed Eastside development will now include a new museum quarter, with the original station building becoming a new museum of photography, fronting onto a new Curzon Square, which will also be home to Ikon 2, a museum of contemporary art.

 Clearing the site for construction commenced in December 2018.
 Grimshaw Architects received planning permission for three applications in April 2020.
 The new station is expected to have a zero-carbon rating and over 2,800 m2 of solar panels.

-Birmingham to Manchester (Phases 2a and 2b)

-Proposals for these station locations were announced on 28 January 2013.

-Birmingham to Crewe (Phase 2a)

-HS2 will pass through Staffordshire and Cheshire.
-The line will run through a tunnel under the Crewe junction, bypassing the existing Crewe station.
-The HS2 line will be linked to the West Coast Main Line via a grade-separated junction just south of Crewe, enabling "conventional compatible" trains exiting the high-speed line to call at Crewe station.
-In 2014, the chairman of HS2 advocated a dedicated hub station in Crewe.
-In November 2015 it was announced that the Crewe hub completion would be brought forward to 2027.
-In November 2017, the government and Network Rail supported a proposal to build the hub station on the existing station site, with a junction onto the West Coast Main Line north of the station.
-This will enable through-trains to bypass the station via a tunnel under the station and run directly onto the West Coast Main Line.